Special Events and News

 Tom McCamus and Jo Lim

 • Salesman in China 3 Aug.-26 Oct. with opening on 23 Aug. at Stratford Festival, in the Avon Theatre, 99 Downie Street, Stratford, ON.
 A world premier written by Leanna Brodie and Jovanni Sy (Suggested by the Memoirs of Arthur Miller and Ying Ruocheng).
 Chinese Translations by Fang Zhang.
-Directed by Jovanni Sy, with Tom McCamus (as Miller), and Jo Chim (as Wu Shiliang).
+Directed by Jovanni Sy, with Tom McCamus (as Miller), Adrian Pang (as Ying Ruocheng), Jo Chim (as Wu Shiliang), and Sarah Orenstein (as Inge Morath).
+Set design by Joanna Yu.
+Presented in both English and Mandarin.
+Several talks have been arranged around this premier.
 Call 1 800 567 1600 or 519.273.1600 or check the website for more information.
+YouTube teaser introduction to the play.

 Witches Can’t be Burned by Silva Semerciyan